 The study was carried out by researchers from Michigan State University.
 Rather than simply relying on honesty, the team instead observed the behaviour of nearly 4000 individuals.
 Data was collected as to their washroom hygiene habits in public places – including those applicable to the workplace.

-Of course, it goes without saying that personal health and hygiene are supposed to play a critical role in widerresponsibilities and standards.
-After all, even the most outstanding is relatively redundant, if those within the workplace are not watching over their own everyday hygiene.
+Of course, it goes without saying that personal health and hygiene are supposed to play a critical role in wider office cleaning responsibilities and standards.
+After all, even the most outstanding office cleaning is relatively redundant, if those within the workplace are not watching over their own everyday hygiene.

 According to the results of the study, approximately 20% of people don’t bother to use soap when washing their hands after using a public bathroom.
 In addition, 10% simply don’t bother washing their hands at all.
 But it was the fact that a full 95% of people didn’t wash their hands for the full 15 seconds recommended by health authorities that came as the biggest surprise.